maheshsabnis/react-akqa/notes.md

                         - Logic to initiate call
                         - Logic to process the data if the call is successful
                         - Logic that will handle errors if any
+                - useReducer(reducer, initialState)
+                    - reducer(state, action)
+                        - state: the Current State that will be udated based on action
+                        - action: the action that is dispatched
+                            - REact.Dispatch(SetStateAction)
+                                - SetStateAction
+                                    - reason for updating the state
+                    - initialState
+                        - the default state of the component
+                        - the component will be notified when this is cahnged
             - useEffect()
                 - Used for React Component Mounting and UnMounting Process
                     - Heavy Load operations